physicell-training/03-What-is-ABM/README.md

 # Lesson 03 : What is an agent-based model (in biology)?
-This module introduces the key aspects of agent-based modeling in biology.
+This lesson introduces the key aspects of agent-based modeling in biology.

 ## Video recording of lesson
 Duration: